davidrhyne/stats-preview-card-component-main/README.md

 ## My process

-I started by visualizing the sections each of the pages to determine how the markup should be coded.
+I started by visualizing the segments the pages to determine how the markup should be coded.
 From there, I wrote the markup and started the CSS with the mobile-first workflow.
 I finished by adding the media query to add the CSS for the desktop view.

 ### Built with